 Meaning

-“Wherever we go, across the Pacific or Atlantic, we meet, not similarity so much as ‘the bizarre’.
-Things astonish us, when we travel, that surprise nobody else.” presents a viewpoint centered on life.
-It implies that life unfolds in unexpected ways and encourages us to remember that unexpected events often teach us.
+In the quote “Wherever we go, across the Pacific or Atlantic, we meet, not similarity so much as ‘the bizarre’.
+Things astonish us, when we travel, that surprise nobody else.,” the emphasis is on life.
+It highlights the thought that life unfolds in unexpected ways while implying that unexpected events often teach us.

 Theme